 Chapter 1 presents the PIRLS 2016 Reading Framework, and describes in some detail the major purposes of reading and processes of comprehension to be tested at the fourth grade.
 PIRLS assesses two purposes of reading that fourth grade students typically engage in: reading for literary experience, as well as to acquire and use information.
 PIRLS also assesses four broad processes of comprehension predominantly used by fourth grade readers: focus on and retrieve explicitly stated information, make straightforward inferences, interpret and integrate ideas and information, and evaluate and critique content and textual elements.
 Chapter 2 contains the PIRLS 2016 Contextual Framework describing the types of schooling situations and factors associated with students’ development in reading literacy that will be investigated via the PIRLS 2016 Encyclopedia in addition to the questionnaires completed by students, their teachers, and schools.
 Finally, Chapter 3 provides an overview of the PIRLS and PIRLS Literacy test booklet and ePIRLS task designs, including general parameters for item development.

 Publications are available in Portable Document Format (PDF).
-You may need to download a copy of Adobe Reader, to enable you to read and print the report.
+You may need to download Adobe Acrobat Reader© to read and print the report.

-SOURCE: PIRLS 2016 Assessment Framework, 2nd Edition.
+SOURCE: PIRLS 2016 Assessment Framework.
 Copyright © 2015 International Association for the Evaluation of Educational Achievement (IEA).
-Publisher: TIMSS & PIRLS International Study Center, Lynch School of Education, Boston College, Chestnut Hill, MA and International Association for the Evaluation of Educational Achievement (IEA), IEA Secretariat, Amsterdam, the Netherlands.
+Publisher: TIMSS & PIRLS International Study Center, Lynch School of Education, Boston College.